GeoNode/geonode/docs_2.0/references/security.rst

 * active

 A superuser is usually generated directly after the installation of geonode via the terminal.
 When creating a *superuser* through the terminal it always has the status *active* and the status *staff* as well.
 It is also important to know that a superuser is a user that has all permissions without explicitly assigning them!
-That means that he is able to upload and edit layers, create maps etc. and can not be restricted from that! (**as far as I understood that!**) So the superuser is basically the adminstrator, who knows and has access on everything.
+That means that he is able to upload and edit layers, create maps etc. and can not be restricted from that!
+So the superuser is basically the adminstrator, who knows and has access on everything.

-The status *staff* only implies that a user with this status is able to attend the *Django Admin Interface* (maybe LINK!).
-*Active* has no special meaning, it only says that there is a user.
-Instead of deleting this user, you could just delete the status *active*, your user will still be remaining, but it won´t show up.
-This is the basic meaning of this status.
+The status *staff* only implies that a user with this status is able to attend the *Django Admin Interface*. *Active* has no special meaning, it only says that there is a user and it is available.
+Instead of deleting this user, you could just unset the status *active*, your user will still be remaining, but it won´t show up.

 Basically there are three options to creat a user: